 And that’s not even getting into what the last episode implied – that Peridot is going to rain hell down on the Crystal Gems.
 The scene of Steven and Pearl waving the old colors gains even more poignancy.
 Neither of them are prepared – physically, emotionally, etc – to take on Homeworld.
 None of the Crystal Gems are, in fact.
 Not now.
 For Pearl, she has nowhere to go but up.
 And for Steven, he hasn’t seen anything yet.

 …what the hell is the sum of this long review I’ve put down?

 Well, let’s return to the start.
 “Being Boring”, besides being a song about loss and time, was arguably one that cemented the Pet Shop Boys critical acclaim – showing to the world that their lyricism and musical composition were a cut above most other pop bands.
-(Behaviour was once cited as their first mature album, although that argument has declined since then with further appraisal of their prior works.)
+(Behaviour was once cited as their first “mature” album, although that argument has declined since then with further appraisal of their prior works.)

 In a similar manner, “Rose’s Scabbard” was the episode that nailed Steven Universe‘s reputation for emotional storytelling and character development into place.
 Personally speaking, it was this episode that made me love Steven Universe.
 I liked the show before “Rose’s Scabbard”, but watching this episode – albeit not live as it aired – was the one that formally turned me into a devotee.